What we do:

 We use only high grade materials and constantly track the latest trends and even study older methods and construction techniques to maintain a high level of craftsmanship.

-We use only high quality hardwood doors and drawer fronts and face frames.
+- We use only quality hardwood doors and drawer fronts and face frames.

-We only use Tightbond II Premium wood glue for its strength and holding power
+- We only use Tightbond Premium wood glue for its strength and holding power.

-We use domestic plywood for its quality and consistency.
+- We use maple or birch plywood for its quality and consistency.

-We can provide roll out shelves, adjustable shelves or can make the shelves fixed.
-Adjustable shelves are made from 3/4" domestic plywood with hardwood veneer tape front and back.
+- We can provide roll out shelves, adjustable shelves or can make the shelves fixed.
+Adjustable shelves are made from 3/4″ pre-finished plywood with hardwood veneer tape front and back.

 These are not all of our standards but should give a good idea.
 We want to build cabinets that will keep the customer happy for as long as they own our cabinets.

 What we don’t do:

 - We don’t use particle board or MDF (medium density fiberboard) in the construction of the cabinets.
 We use 3/4″ maple or birch plywood for any structural parts of the cabinets.
 We may use MDF or particle board material for some door styles when it is a better choice or when that is the only available choice with certain veneers.
 We recommend MDF(door quality) for painted slab doors since MDF gives a better quality finish than edge banded plywood doors and drawer fronts.
 We use edge banded plywood doors for stained wood doors, like maple, cherry, or walnut, etc.

 - We don’t use hot melt glue on our cabinet boxes.